 Mysteries usually begin at 6 p.m. and end about 10 p.m.

-Public Mystery Package Pricing (These prices are for our scheduled mysteries - please read the information below for group pricing for private parties)
+Public Mystery Package Pricing (These prices are for individual reservations for scheduled mysteries - please read the information below for group pricing for private parties)

-Please note: Our scheduled mysteries are adult content and are restricted to guests 18 years of age and older.
+Please note: Our mysteries are adult content and are not suitable for guests under the age of 18.
 We can provide family-suitable themes for private parties.

-» Luxury cottages with fireplace and Jacuzzi-style whirlpool tub - $369* + second night at current rate
+Luxury cottages with fireplace and Jacuzzi-style whirlpool tub - $649 for two-night package

-Saturday February 1, 2014 The Lounge Singers' Convention
+Saturday March 14, 2015 The Lounge Singers Convention

 GROUP MYSTERY PARTIES